So, you’ve been tasked with the challenge of organising your work’s corporate ski trip.

 Work Out What You’re Looking For

-Before you get started with planning, it’s important to have a clear picture of the type of trip you are after.
+Before you get started, it’s important to have a clear picture of the type of trip you are after.

 Make sure you plan your ski weekend in line with your business goals.